Si Supieras

 "Si Supieras" (English: "If You Knew") is a song by Puerto Rican rapper and singer Daddy Yankee and Puerto Rican duo Wisin & Yandel, released on June 28, 2019 by El Cartel Records.
-The track was written by Daddy Yankee, Wisin, Yandel, Rafael Pina, Eric "Lobo" Rodríguez, Juan "Gaby Music" Rivera, Francisco "Luny" Saldaña, and Marco "Tainy" Masis, and was produced by Dominican producer Luny and Puerto Rican producer Tainy.
+The track was written by Daddy Yankee, Wisin, Yandel, Rafael "Raphy" Pina, Eric "Lobo" Rodríguez, Juan "Gaby Music" Rivera, Francisco "Luny" Saldaña, and Marco "Tainy" Masis, and was produced by Dominican producer Luny, panamanian producer Predikador, Dominican - Italian producer Max Borghetti and Puerto Rican producer Tainy.

 Background and release

-"Si Supieras" was written by Daddy Yankee, Wisin, Yandel, Rafael Pina, Eric "Lobo" Rodríguez, Juan "Gaby Music" Rivera, Francisco "Luny" Saldaña, and Marco "Tainy" Masis, and was produced by Daddy Yankee's and Wisin & Yandel's longtime collaborators Luny and Tainy.
+"Si Supieras" was written by Daddy Yankee, Wisin, Yandel, Rafael "Raphy" Pina, Eric "Lobo" Rodríguez, Juan "Gaby Music" Rivera, Francisco "Luny" Saldaña, and Marco "Tainy" Masis, and was produced by Daddy Yankee's and Wisin & Yandel's longtime collaborators Luny and Tainy.
 Luny, as member of the Dominican production duo Luny Tunes, has worked with both acts on "Mayor Que Yo" (2005), "Noche de Entierro" (2006), and "Mayor Que Yo 3" (2015).
 He has also produced various songs by Daddy Yankee, including "Gasolina" (2004), "Lo Que Pasó, Pasó" (2004) and "Rompe" (2005), as well as the majority of Wisin & Yandel's album Pa'l Mundo (2005), including the singles "Rakata" and "Llamé Pa' Verte".
 Puerto Rican producer Tainy took part on the production of every studio album by Wisin & Yandel since Pa'l Mundo and won a Latin Grammy Award for Best Urban Song with them for "Abusadora" in 2009.

 "Si Supieras" was announced by Daddy Yankee through social media on June 25, 2019, showing a brief trailer of the music video and posting that the song would be released on June 28.
 On June 27, Daddy Yankee posted a 45-second preview of the track featuring Yandel's vocals.

 "Si Supieras" is the ninth collaboration between Daddy Yankee and Wisin & Yandel, following other singles including "No Me Dejes Solo" (2004), "Mayor Que Yo" (2005), "Noche de Entierro" (2006), "Mayor Que Yo 3" (2015), and "Todo Comienza en la Disco" (2018).

 Wisin described "Si Supieras" as a romantic song, similar to "No Me Dejes Solo" from Daddy Yankee's album Barrio Fino.
 He stated that the track was recorded in response to "millions of petitions" from their fans on social media.
 Daddy Yankee referred to the collaboration as "gold school".